Produce

 Room Temperature Safety

-Do not leave perishable food out at room temperature for more than 2 hours.
+The 2-hour rule applies: perishable foods should not be left at room temperature for more than 2 hours.
 If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips